arjunKumbakkara/Hugginfaces_DataSet_Intermediate_Usage/README.md

 ```

-There are lot's of things to be told for this Library but it's better if it's been studied from the [HuggingFace Course](https://huggingface.co/course/chapter5/1?fw=pt).
+There are lot's of things to be told for this Library.Hence we have decided to make this a series based on usage level such as intermediate and advanced.
+Please watch out for the Advanced version of the same repo.
+You can click on 'Watch' and stay upto date using notifications.

+##### Advanced Concepts
+1. More on Parallized File Systems
+2. Cloud based Storages , Retrieval and all pertinent operations.
+3. Data Collation : Collate large chunks of data into processable units

-If you like this Blog please show your love and give us thumbs up and if not give us feedback.
+If you like this Blog please show your love and give us a thumbs up , star us  and if not please do give us a feedback in the comment section.

+Here's hoping that you wil have fun with the library!
+GodSpeed!